desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 availability and for the trust model of this protocol), it is advisable to diversify the path from the root to the child's nameserver hostnames, such as by using different and independently operated TLDs for each one.

+If QNAME minimization [@!RFC9156] is not used when querying for signaling records, an upstream parent of a signaling domain will see those CDS/CDNSKEY queries and could respond with an authoritative answer signed with its own key, instead of sending the referral.
+Enabling QNAME minimization reduces the attack surface for such forgery.

 # IANA Considerations